schneidermatic/MiniELK/README.md

 𝟱. 𝗡𝗲𝘄-𝗙𝗲𝗮𝘁𝘂𝗿𝗲𝘀: Perfect for learning and testing new features.

-Get hands-on with MiniELK today and take a look at the lastest features!
+Get hands-on with MiniELK today and take a look at the latest features!

 Please give the project a [GitHub Star](https://github.com/schneidermatic/MiniELK/stargazers) if you like it.
-Thank your very much in advance!
+Thank you very much in advance!

 ### ELASTIC v9.x
 ---
-What's new in Elastic 9.x? [https://www.elastic.co/blog/elastic-stack-9-1-8-released](https://www.elastic.co/blog/elastic-stack-9-1-8-released) <br/>
+What's new in Elastic 9.x? [https://www.elastic.co/blog/elastic-stack-9-3-2-released](https://www.elastic.co/blog/elastic-stack-9-3-2-released) <br/>

 ### ELK REFERENCES
 ---